 6. Achillea Millefolium (White Yarrow)

 Commonly known as white yarrow, this is a flowering plant in the family Asteraceae.
+One of the most beautiful looking Alabama Native plants.
 This plant can lighten up any dull corner of your place with its dazzling beauty.
 It is a perfect specimen for your gardens and cottages.

 It is up to 24-36 inches tall and 12-18 inches wide.
 It gives the best results in the full sun.
 Part shade is also tolerable but for satisfaction and an amazing blossom, always try to grow it in full sun.